underscoreio/essential-scala/src/pages/traits/sealed-traits.md

----
-layout: page
-title: "This or That and Nothing Else: Sealed Traits"
+## This or That and Nothing Else: Sealed Traits
----

 In many cases we can enumerate all the possible classes that can extend a trait.
 For example, we previously modelled a website visitor as `Anonymous` or a logged in `User`.
 These two cases cover all the possibilities as one is the negation of the other.
 We can model this case with a **sealed trait**, which allows the compiler to provide extra checks for us.